Dan-Mead/DnD/Character_Sheet/plan.md

-#Plan:
+# Plan:

+Current Work:

+Save / Load Overhaul.
+Allow for better information to be stored.
+Plan to use... database.

 ## Character Creation

 * Name and info, alignment etc.
 * Base Stats
 * Race
     * Languages